raosameer1999/Bank/README.md

 # Bank
 Above is the details of customers of bank with name xyz. the xyz bank have launched a new service in the bank (eg. edu.loan, buisness loan, home loan etc) AIm: build a Machine learning  model that can predict whether the customer will choose the service or not

-Tools and Libraries:
+**Tools and Libraries:**
-Pandas:Used for data manipulation and analysis.
+Pandas: Used for data manipulation and analysis.

-NumPy:Utilized for numerical operations on data.
+NumPy: Utilized for numerical operations on data.

 Matplotlib and seaborn: Employed for data visualization and creating insightful plots.

 **Highlights:**